 Studies have shown that the act of licking can be stress-relieving for dogs.
-This is because licking releases a group of hormones called endorphins, which help your dog feel happier.
+This is because licking releases hormones called endorphins, which help your dog feel happier.

 To establish if your dog is feeling anxious, you should watch their body language and check for other changes in their behavior.
 Some common signs of stress include:

-In extreme cases like this, it’s essential to discuss a behavior modification programme with a qualified behaviorist.
+In extreme cases like this, it’s essential to discuss a behavior modification program with a qualified behaviorist.
 This will sometimes be combined with medication from a vet.